Reza64/Eye_MotorCommand_Dataset/README.md

 # EyeMotorCommand
-This dataset contains motor command of a simulated eye model with 6 motors.
+This dataset contains motor command of a simulated eye model with 6 motors that's mentioned in the paper [link]().
+This work is a part of the ERC advanced grant project Orient [link]()

 ## Download